-- (c) a charge is made for the accommodation provided. - 1.1.6 Hotel keeper includes persons keeping apartments and guesthouses. - 1.1.7 Kitchen means the main kitchen where food is prepared by the hotel or guesthouse. - 1.1.8 Proprietor in relation to a hotel or guesthouse means any person having the management or control of a hotel or guesthouse and the conduct of business therein. - 1.1.9 Rack rate means the normal rate charges for a room before any discounts. - 1.1.10 Tourist accommodation means an apartment, a hotel, a guesthouse, villa or any other premises or place where accommodating is provided for tourist for reward and is registered with the Authority for that purpose. - 1.1.11 Villa means a house that- - (a) has at least three bedrooms; - (b) is managed by a company or real estate agent, and employs no less than three persons; - (c) is registered with the Authority; and - (d) is available for the accommodation of guests for reward for at least nine months in every year.
+(b) meals are served to guests and non-residents; and (c) a charge is made for the accommodation provided.
+1.1.6 "Hotel keeper" includes persons keeping apartments and guesthouses.
+1.1.7 "Kitchen" means the main kitchen where food is prepared by the hotel or guesthouse.
+1.1.8 "Proprietor" in relation to a hotel or guesthouse means any person having the management or control of a hotel or guesthouse and the conduct of business therein.
+1.1.9 "Rack rate" means the normal rate charges for a room before any discounts.
+1.1.10 "Tourist accommodation" means an apartment, a hotel, a guesthouse, villa or any other premises or place where accommodating is provided for tourist for reward and is registered with the Authority for that purpose.
+1.1.11 "Villa" means a house that- (a) provides sleeping accommodation; (b) is managed by a company or real estate agent, and employs no less than three persons; (c) is registered with the Authority; and (d) is available for the accommodation of guests for reward for at least nine months in every year.